Floorp-Projects/Floorp/testing/web-platform/tests/docs/_writing-tests/testharness-api.md

 Testing from a worker script is different from testing from an HTML document in several ways:

-* Workers have no reporting capability since they are running in the background.
+* Workers have no reporting capability since they are runing in the background.
   Hence they rely on `testharness.js` running in a companion client HTML document for reporting.